vogelino/charlottestuby.com/content/work/2026-08-25-carte-blanche-from-the-vevey-cultural-service-ch-2026.md

   a celebratory gathering around the transformed objects.
 The project is rooted in a collective dimension and reflects on the connections woven throughout the city.
-Joy is approached as a shared, diffuse and persistent force, capable of creating a sense of togetherness and bringing people together through the transformation of matter and the emergence of new forms.
+Joy is approached as a shared, diffuse and persistent force, capable of creating a sense of togetherness, transforming matter and giving rise to new forms.

   Finally, the third part of the project will take the form of an exhibition bringing together works in pewter and textile, developed throughout a year-long work in progress.